ActiveState/cli/public/install-sh-tests.md

 You see an error message that `-f` requires `-n`.

-## Custom state tool name
+## Custom State Tool name

-Install state tool and activate project `ActiveState/cli` afterwards.
+Install State Tool and activate project `ActiveState/cli` afterwards.
-Overwrite the name of the state tool to `as`
+Overwrite the name of the State Tool to `as`

 ```sh
 docker run --rm -it -v $PWD/public:/scripts -w /root buildpack-deps:bionic-curl \